priyankakanna/ServiceExample/README.md

 Where mongo, redis and nats are the service names in the k8s cluster.

+# To run unit tests navigate to the solution folder and run:
+dotnet test

 # To test API locally, this URL can be used:
 http://localhost:9080/swagger/index.html